ths83/pulumi-tutorials/README.md

 ### Docker on OSX M1

-I'm using https://github.com/abiosoft/colima as a Docker VM.
-If so, you must update the pulumi docker host before running any command.
+Using https://github.com/abiosoft/colima, you must update the pulumi docker host before running any command.

 ```bash
 # Start Colima